juhanpuusepp/event-discovery-app/step4_report.md

 A UI test was written for the Add Event Screen.
 For this we mocked the viewModel and its state, and simulating filling out the form for adding a new event.
 The test passes once the "Save event" button is clicked and the event has been added to the database.

 ## Build process for APK
+- "Generate Signed Bundle / APK" wizard
+- Created the keystore with passwords and an alias
+- Build type: "release"
+- Built and locate the APK

 ## Known bugs or limitations
 - When adding an event, you can only select the date and time by clicking on the calender icon not on the whole field itself.
+- When writing event description, only way to escape the text field is to click on another field
+- Lightmode and darkmode maps could use some more evening